opencluster/design/Trellis/Trellis.md

 Some additional information about the services in the role would be required to indicate how to safely migrate the change into a running system.

 ### Seperate Environments
-Some organisations might prefer for the non-prod environments to be manages by a seperate console than the production environment.
+Some organisations might prefer for the non-prod environments to be managed by a seperate console than the production environment.
 In this case, we could setup some certificates in the prod environment so that it can access and pull change-sets from the non-prod environment.
 The prod environment, could also be used to manage the non-prod environment, but not the other way around.
 If we have isolated environments, then the master can also be sync'd up to the 'master' on the non-prod.
 That would be the branch that new features and releases are branched from.

 ### Environment Chains
 Can setup the system so that whatever changes go in Prod, should have already been applied to UAT, etc... and down the chain.
-It could potentially be over-ruled, because there may be some prod only changes that need to be applied, but it should at least warn the user a couple of times before applying it.
+It could potentially be over-ruled, because there may be some prod-only changes that need to be applied, but it should at least warn the user a couple of times before applying it.

-### Hosts
-Hosts can be added to Roles.
-The actual host themselves do not have to be exclusive or dedicated to Trellis, but obviously anything on there should not conflict with it.
-In other words, it is perfectly acceptable to have trellis hosts that have additional things installed on them.
-Quite possibly monitoring services, or management and maintenance tools, logging services, etc.

-### Roles
-Describes the role of a group of one or more hosts.
-The hosts dont have to be defined for a role to exist.
-Any hosts that are given the Role, will have the behaviours that are dictated by the role.

-### Containers (services)
-Normally Docker containers that are associated with a Role.
-Service details can be imported (the imported config may indicate a preferred role with a generic name, or a specific role with  a specified ID).
-The implementor might overrule some of the security considerations, but by default, imported config that should be automatically associated with particular roles, should be signed by a certificate that has been approved to add those services to a particular role.
-Note that Role's should not specify environments.
-You should not have a 'Staging' and 'Production' role.
-Those are environments.
-Roles should be logically considered to be within the scope of environments but identical.

-### Storage
-Different types of Storage can be attached to a role.
-Some can be very stand-alone, and some can provide some HA and redundancy capabilities.
-The storage options chosen will depend on the resources available.
-It can range from a container that has an exported volume that automatically sync's the contents to another identical container, to backend redundant storage like SAN's with site sync, etc.

-### Firewall
-Each service in a role can indicate what connectivity it needs, and the firewall (iptables, etc) on the host will be automatically adjusted for the services that end up running on it.
-This can be tricky to implement in a changing environment but should be doable.
-An example of this... a service on host A requires to connect to a database service on host B.  The firewall on host A will be adjusted to allow the connection out from host A to host B, and the firewall on host B will be adjusted to allow the connection in from host A to host B.    The firewall will be set to represent the potential connectivity.
-If a service is pinned to a particular host, then the rules could be present on just that host, but if a service could exist on any host in the role, then the rule should be set on all hosts in the role.
-This follows the idea that the config for every host within a role should be fairly identical.
-If we can have the firewall config adjusted on each host to allow for the actual changing environment (eg, a DB only existing on one host out of many)

-Logistics
+## Logistics
 ---------
 Trellis itself will need some services to function.
 Trellis is required for making changes to the environment, and monitoring the health of the environment.
 If all the trellis services are stopped, the main environments should continue to run.
 These services will all be in a Trellis Role that will need to be attached to one or more hosts.